-- Clinicians need to use WHO growth charts (0-2 years) to assess children adequately.
+- Clinicians need to follow WHO growth charts (0-2 years) to assess children adequately.

-You next see Ali when he is sick, about to start kindergarten, at 4 ½ years of age.
+You next see Julio when he is about to start kindergarten, at 4 ½ years of age.
+The previous follow-ups were done at a local health center.
 His mother says he is very healthy, but he is now overweight according to the WHO growth curves.

-The nutritional history reveals that Ali has become a ‘picky eater’ and that his family had to really encourage him to feed between 2 and 3 years of age.
+The nutritional history reveals that Julio has become a ‘picky eater’ and that his family had to really encourage him to feed between 2 and 3 years of age.
 At present he eats little at breakfast (a glass of juice, a slice of toast with chocolate-nut spread).
-He has also been a fussy eater in child care, disliking vegetables, salads and fruits and much preferring sweets at home (Lebanese pastries and ice cream).
-At home, Ali ‘grazes’ constantly.
-He prefers Western ‘fast food’ to homemade tabbouleh, mezze and shish kebab.
-His favorite drinks are juices and soda.
-Ali’s mother is disappointed by some of his choices but is happy that he is adapting so well to his new country.
+He has also been a fussy eater in childcare, disliking vegetables, salads and fruits and much preferring sweets.
+At home, Julio prefers American ‘fast food’ to homemade pozole, chilaquiles and huarache.
+His favourite drinks are juices and ‘refresco’.
+Julio’s mother is disappointed by some of his choices but is happy that he is adapting so well to his new country.

 In general, he prefers to stay inside playing video games.

 - A complete physical exam is important, with particular attention to blood pressure and oral health.